Super Mario Bros. 3

 • Press Select on Controller 1 to cycle through all of Mario's forms.

-• A / B + Select gives Mario a Kuribo's Shoe (it may look messed-up in some levels, but will otherwise work fine).
+• A / B + Select gives Mario a Goomba's Shoe (it may look messed up in some levels, but will otherwise work fine).

 The menu shown in the picture was found elsewhere in the ROM and hacked into the title screen; it doesn't appear if you use the Game Genie code by itself.
 Apply this IPS patch to a Super Mario Bros.
 3 ROM to see it for yourself.

-Originally it appears that this menu would have been accessible from the "1 PLAYER" / "2 PLAYER" selection menu if Player 2 was holding the A and B buttons together.
-It is also possible that this served some other purpose, but the above menu would be the most likely candidate.
-See Disassembly source for PRG bank #24, search for "Title_Do1P2PMenu:" Interestingly the button check is still there, but the action it was supposed to perform was overwritten with a series of NOP (no operation) instructions, likely done just before release.
+Originally, it appears that this menu would have been accessible from the "1 PLAYER" / "2 PLAYER" selection menu if player 2 was holding A + B. It is also possible that this served some other purpose, but the above menu would be the most likely candidate.
+See Disassembly source for PRG bank #24, search for "Title_Do1P2PMenu:" Interestingly, the button check is still there but the action it was supposed to perform was overwritten with a series of NOP (no operation) instructions, likely done just before release.

 (Source: menu found by BMF54123; code created by David Wonn; disassembly by Southbird)